Roofing. Siding. And More.

 The vibrations from hammers and machinery on your roof may travel through some walls of your home, especially if repairs to the existing deck are needed.

-- Walk through the rooms on the level below your roof. - Consider any knick-knacks, pictures or other items that are hanging from your ceiling or walls.
+- Walk through the rooms on the level below your roof.
+Consider any pictures or other items that are hanging from your ceiling or walls.

 - As a precaution, remove any decorations that aren’t permanently secured with screws.